Liver Cancer: The Basics

 Author: Marisa Healy, BSN, RN

-Liver cancer that has spread from the liver to some other part of the body is called metastatic cancer.
+Liver cancer that has spread from the liver to other parts of the body is called metastatic cancer.

 Risks